vamc-krish-git/skylife/README.md

 # skylife

 This is a test project.
+Learn terraform and the other mandatory.